Werreales/legislative-journal/README.md

-# The Legislative Journal
+# The New World Union Legislative Journal
-A database of all the laws of New World Union.
+A collection of the laws of New World Union.